 As a bonus, HazeOver is perfect for working at night, as it only lets the light from the active app window to go through instead of overwhelming you with an ocean of blue light, which will make it harder to fall asleep later on.
 Similarly, watching a movie in the evening is so much more pleasant when HazeOver is there to dim everything around the video app.

 Use the right website blocker at the right time

-Overall, if you’ve used to tinker with all the complex settings in Family Safety on Windows or simply like the granular level of control, using Parental Controls is certainly an option.
+Overall, if you’ve used to tinker with all the complex settings in Family Safety on Windows or simply like the granular level of control, using Screen Time is certainly an option.

-For the rest of us, using Focus + HazeOver presents a much more flexible solution - one that can protect our kids and not let us slack off at the same time.
+For the rest of us, using Focus + Session + HazeOver presents a much more flexible solution — one that can protect our kids and not let us slack off at the same time.

-Best of all, both Focus and HazeOver are available on Setapp, a platform of over 120 highly acclaimed tools, utilities, and apps for your Mac.
-Sign up to become a Setapp member and try Focus, HazeOver, and all other apps from its catalogue for free during your trial period.
+Best of all, Focus, Session, and HazeOver are available on Setapp, a platform of over 210 highly acclaimed tools, utilities, and apps for your Mac.
+Sign up to become a Setapp member and try Focus, Session, HazeOver, and all other apps from its catalog for free during your trial period.
 In the meantime, how to block websites on Mac should no longer be a pressing issue.